chutter/PhyloProcessR/README.md

 # PhyloProcessR

-R package for processing high-throughput sequencing data from raw reads to alignments for many samples from targeted sequence capture.
+R package for processing high-throughput sequencing data from raw reads to alignments for many samples from targeted sequence capture for use in phylogenomic/phylogenetic analyses.

 The R package and pipeline does the following: